ring-lang/ring/README.md

 	func main
 		nID = 1	# Local variable
 		see "Count = " + nCount + nl + " ID = " + nID

+## Trying to be natural

+Ring is not case-sensitive

+	see "Enter your name ? "
+	give name
+	see "Hello " + Name	# Name is the same as name

+The list index starts from 1

+	aList = ["one","two","three"]
+	see aList[1]	# print one

+Call functions before definition

+	one()
+	two()
+	three()
+	func one
+		see "One"
+	func two
+		see "two"
+	func three
+		see "three"

+The assignment operator uses Deep copy (no references in this operation)

+	aList = ["one","two","three"]
+	aList2 = aList
+	aList[1] = 1
+	see alist[1]	# print 1
+	see aList2[1]	# print one

+Pass numbers and strings by value, but pass lists and objects by reference.
+The for in loop can update the list items.

+	func main
+		aList = [1,2,3]
+		update(aList)
+		see aList	# print one two three

+	func update aList
+		for x in aList
+			switch x
+			on 1 x = "one"
+			on 2 x = "two"
+			on 3 x = "three"
+			off
+		next

+Using Lists during definition

+	aList = [ [1,2,3,4,5] , aList[1] , aList[1] ]
+	see aList       # print 1 2 3 4 5 1 2 3 4 5 1 2 3 4 5

+Exit from more than one loop

+	for x = 1 to 10
+			for y = 1 to 10
+					see "x=" + x + " y=" + y + nl
+					if x = 3 and y = 5
+							exit 2     # exit from 2 loops
+					ok
+			next
+	next

 # Building from source code